 As solicitors, we are all in the same boat and will try and make the process as straightforward as possible, but not many of us want to spend the next ten years in Belmarsh so please don’t be offended if we ask why you’ve got 3 million Swiss Francs spread over eight different accounts.

 The second, perhaps more obvious reason, is that we rely on our ID procedures to avoid fraud.

 Back in the day, if you wanted to sell your property your solicitor would need either the Land Certificate or the Charge Certificate produced by the Land Registry.
 If you lost one of these a ten year stretch in Belmarsh may be preferable to the inconvenience of getting a duplicate.

-Today, the Land Registry do not produce Land or Charge Certificates.
-Instead we all rely on the computerised records that they hold (and which can be accessed by any member of public with internet access and £3 to spare).
+Today, the Land Registry does not produce Land or Charge Certificates.
+Instead, we all rely on the computerised records that they hold (and which can be accessed by any member of the public with internet access and £3 to spare).
 This makes impersonating the owner of a property surprisingly easy, and every year millions of pounds are lost through property fraud perpetrated in this way.

 Unfortunately, obtaining ID is only part of the solution.
 Anyone determined enough to carry out a £10m property fraud is probably going to have the wherewithal to obtain some fake ID documents, and this is why particularly sellers of properties should expect to be quizzed in great detail about the property that they are selling and to prove ownership other than by simply showing ID to suggest that they are the same person as named on the title.